 On top of that, the device seems to fall flat as soon as any sort of performance is demanded of it.
 Both games have trouble maintaining a stable framerate â€“ the slowdown in SimCity is particularly baffling since the game is basically 2D.
 The device has enough trouble managing memory with non-game apps â€“ I find it hard to believe that games would perform any better.

 So yeah, so far, Iâ€™m not impressed.
 The iPhone works alright as an entry-level smartphone, but as a gaming device itâ€™s significantly lacking.
 That this has somehow escaped the gaming media is baffling to me.

-2 Responses to “The future of handheld gaming?
+2 thoughts on “The future of handheld gaming?
 I think not”

 I imagine some media believe iPhone is that revolutionary because of its multi-task stuff and also the capability to play.
 Most of that people ignore that (let’s say, more serious) games should be playable lol

 ..Did these guys forget that the DS and PSP still exist?